casdoor/casdoor-website/docs/integration/java/firezone.md

 2. Casdoor can be logged in and used normally.

-3. You can set CASDOOR_HOSTNAME = http://localhost:8000.
-When deploy Casdoor in prod mode.
-See production mode.
+3. `CASDOOR_HOSTNAME`: http://localhost:8000.
+If you deploy Casdoor using default `app.conf `.

 ## Step 2.
 Configure Casdoor application